HarshYdav/RedOpsSim/Readme.md

 ## 🎯 Project Objectives

-- Simulate real-world attacker post-exploitation behavior
+- Simulate real-world attacker post-exploitation behavior in enterprise environments
-- Demonstrate automated execution, discovery, and privilege analysis
+- Demonstrate automated execution, discovery, and privilege-context awareness
-- Collect and exfiltrate results to an attacker-controlled system
+- Collect and exfiltrate results to an attacker-controlled system (C2-style)
+- Simulate attacker impact and malware behavior in a **safe, controlled manner**
+- Bridge offensive techniques with SOC / detection understanding
-- Map every action to the MITRE ATT&CK framework
+- Map every activity to the MITRE ATT&CK framework
-- Help SOC and security teams understand attacker techniques

 RedOpsSim acts as a **mini command-and-control (C2) style agent** in a controlled lab.